jackmont1/weather-app/README.md

         ```
         touch styles.css
         ```
-    - Express wont allow access to this file by default, so we need to expose it with the following line of code:
+    - Express wont allow access to this file by default, so we need to expose it with the following line of code in server.js:
         ```
         app.use(express.static('public'));
         ```